Citation:

 Abstract:

-WDR5 is a multifunctional scaffolding protein with established roles in chromatin regulation and pluripotency, but its functions in early vertebrate development remain poorly understood.
-Here, we show that Xenopus wdr5 is expressed in blastula stem cells and enriched in neural crest cells during neurulation.
-Morpholino-mediated depletion of wdr5 abolished neural crest marker expression both in embryos and in reprogrammed explants while unexpectedly expanding neural plate border and neural plate domains.
-Gain-of-function experiments revealed a striking dose-dependent effect: low levels of wdr5 enhanced neural crest formation, whereas high levels suppressed it, suggesting a requirement for precise stoichiometry with interacting partners.
-We identify myc as a critical cofactor for wdr5 in neural crest specification—wdr5 and myc physically interact in early embryos, and co-expression at defined ratios rescues neural crest formation while either, individually, is inhibitory.
-Domain-specific mutagenesis showed that the WBM site of wdr5 is required for myc-dependent activation of neural crest genes, while the WIN site regulates myc expression itself; both domains are necessary to rescue wdr5 loss-of-function phenotypes.
-Moreover, modulation of myc levels phenocopied wdr5’s dose-sensitive effects, reinforcing the importance of balanced wdr5–myc activity.
-These findings reveal that wdr5 orchestrates neural crest development through multiple, domain-specific mechanisms—integrating stoichiometric control with partner-specific transcriptional regulation—and highlight parallels with Wdr5–Myc cooperation in cancer, underscoring the broader relevance of precise cofactor ratios in cell fate decisions.
+WDR5, a multifunctional scaffolding protein, has established roles in chromatin regulation and pluripotency, but its functions in early development remain poorly understood.
+Here, we show that Xenopuswdr5 is expressed in blastula stem cells and enriched in neural crest cells.
+Depletion of wdr5 abolished neural crest gene expression in embryos and in reprogrammed explants while expanding neural plate border and neural plate domains.
+Gain-of-function experiments revealed striking dose-dependent effects: low wdr5 enhanced neural crest formation, whereas high levels suppressed it, suggesting a requirement for precise stoichiometry with interacting partners.
+We identify myc as a critical cofactor for wdr5 in neural crest-wdr5 and myc physically interact and co-expression at defined ratios rescues neural crest formation.
+We further show that the wdr5 WBM site is required for myc-dependent activation of neural crest genes, whereas the WIN site regulates myc expression itself; both domains are necessary to rescue wdr5 depletion.
+These findings reveal that wdr5 orchestrates neural crest development through multiple, domain-specific mechanisms-integrating stoichiometric control with partner-specific transcriptional regulation and underscores the importance of precise cofactor ratios in cell fate decisions.

 Epub: